yusefmosiah/choir-collective/docs/levels/level1.md

 - Quantum effects enable semantic emergence
 - Semantic emergence enables natural evolution

 Yet none of these layers needs to be understood to use the ones above it.
-Like quantum mechanics underlying chemistry, or chemistry underlying biology, each layer creates the conditions for natural emergence at the next level while remaining invisible to its users.
+Like wave mechanics underlying chemistry, or chemistry underlying biology, each layer creates the conditions for natural emergence at the next level while remaining invisible to its users.

 This multi-level coherence isn't designed - it emerges from quantum principles applied consistently.
-Like crystals forming from quantum rules, or consciousness emerging from neural patterns, Choir creates space for natural evolution while maintaining quantum coherence across all scales of understanding and engagement.
+Like crystals forming from quantum rules, or consciousness emerging from neural patterns, Choir creates space for natural evolution while maintaining harmonic resonance across all scales of understanding and engagement.

 Through this lens, we see how simple token mechanics create sophisticated collective behaviors: